louislam/Signal-Desktop-Multiple-Portable/README.md

 It is a modified Signal Desktop using the official source code, but with:

-* Multiple Instances, multiple accounts
+* Multiple instances, multiple accounts
 * Portable
-* Start in tray by default
+* Enable Tray Icon by default

 Currently, I build for Windows only.